aneri0x4f/AI-Workshop-Projects/README.txt

 COMMON ISSUES:

+Make sure the error is not because of the OS you are using.
+Mac vs Windows.

 1. Module/Package errors:
    - Make sure you're in the AI_Workshop main folder when running pip install
    - Try: pip install -r requirements.txt --upgrade